Originally Published on 20/4/2020

 Slowly lower both knees to one side, keeping the neck neutral or turning the gaze away from the knees.

 Try to keep both shoulders on the floor, and if the top knee lifts too much, you can place a block or a bolster between the knees.
 Stay anywhere between 1-4 minutes, and repeat on the other side.

 Downward Facing Dog is a great pose for lengthening and decompressing the entire spine.

-In this case, using the swing, stand straight with feet shoulder width apart, and align the swing with your hip bones.
+In this case, using the swing, stand straight with feet shoulder-width apart, and align the swing with your hip bones.

 Start with your knees bent, bend over forward allowing the swing to take your weight.
-Place both hands on the ground, walk your hands out stretched in front of you, palms flat on the mat.
+Place both hands on the ground, and walk your hands outstretched in front of you, palms flat on the mat.

 Draw the shoulder blades towards the spine and actively try to lower them, rotating your upper arms outwards.
 Stay for 5 breaths.
 You can repeat this a few times as needed.

-Yoga Swing Pelvic Traction / Inversion
+Yoga Swing Pelvic Traction / Inversion Therapy

 For those new, to inversion, it is important to learn and practice gradually.
 Please see our inversion safety page for contraindications and consult with your doctor first if you have any concerns.

 Start with partial inversions low to the floor, with just enough angle between your upper body and the swing so that you feel a gentle tug on your hip joint and low back.

 Both the level of inversion (height from the floor) and time spent in an inverted position can gradually be increased over time.
-When you are used to doing this, you can stay in inversion three to ten minutes for positive results.
+When you are used to doing this, you can stay in inversion for three to ten minutes for positive results.

 To begin, lower your yoga swing about 6 inches off the ground and take a seat at the edge of the fabric.

-Adjust the swing as needed, either pushing it lower down the back or spreading it out wider over the hips.
+Adjust the swing as needed, either pushing it to lower down the back or spreading it out wider over the hips.
 Shift yourself back away from the swing further to create more traction in the hip joint.

 Close your eyes and relax.
 Of the 3 yoga swing positions, this is my favorite!

-Gravity is pulling on your own body weight to gently realign the spine in this pose, allowing for spinal decompression as well as traction in the hip joint.
+Gravity is pulling on your body weight to gently realign the spine in this pose, allowing for spinal decompression as well as traction in the hip joint.

-This sustained pull on the hip joint will allow surrounding muscles in the low back, abdomen, tops of the legs and lower glutes to relax and open.
+This sustained pull on the hip joint will allow surrounding muscles in the low back, abdomen, tops of the legs, and lower glutes to relax and open.

-Make It A Daily Practice!
+Make These Yoga Swing Positions A Daily Practice!

-Practice these three yoga swing positions every day for the next month and you´ll feel Amazing!
+Practice these three yoga swing positions every day for the next month and you´ll feel – Amazing!

 Chronic back pain builds up over time, so take it slow and dedicate yourself to these stretches.
 Believe me, whenever I start to neglect my yoga swing exercises, I start to feel those back twinges, so make it a priority and you won’t regret it.